bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 _Arthur replied, “Do you want to make me feel good?” not bothering to answer._

-_Arthur grabbed one of Morgana’s hands, and placed it placed it between her legs._
+_Arthur grabbed one of Morgana’s hands, and placed it between her legs._

 _“Can you try touching and playing with yourself like I was doing?’
 Arthur asked._

 _“Okay” Morgana responded.
 She slowly started to rub circles around herself.
-Her shoulders hunched over, and she kept her palm flat covering all of the interesting bits._
+Her shoulders hunched over, and she kept her palm flat covering all the interesting bits._

 _Before letting go, Arthur stopped her, “Not like that, I want to see you actually try.”
-He then very gently used his tongue to indicate where her clitoris is, and positioned her hand so that she held her vaginal lips open, showing off the location where Arthur would inevitable place his own cock._
+He then very gently used his tongue to indicate where her clitoris is, and positioned her hand so that she held her vaginal lips open, showing off the location where Arthur would inevitably place his own cock._

 _“Can we bring Gaius next time we play?”
 Morgana asked, curiously.
 Arthur was swiftly removing his britches, having rid himself of his leather armor.
 He could feel the sheen of sweat and grime covering his body.
 This was part of the charm.
 Sir Beckham had told him that girls liked it more when you were sweaty and grimy.
 He had talked about an irresistible smell, that exuded masculinity._

-_“No, Morgana,” Arthur replied grabbing his erection, “This is special time between you an me okay?”_
+_“No, Morgana,” Arthur replied grabbing his erection, “This is special time between you and me okay?”_

 _Morgana just looked at him, as her fingers slowed._

 _“You can’t tell anybody else what we are doing here.
-Its our little secret,” Arthur continued with a conspiratorial tone._
+It's our little secret,” Arthur continued with a conspiratorial tone._

 _Arthur approached Morgana’s legs, and slowly rubbed the precum leaking from his dick along the Morgana’s clit, down to her opening.
 “Scootch forward, and sit up, okay?”_

 _Morgana complied, moving forward, and started kissing Arthur’s dick.
 Arthur remembered the first time she sucked his dick.
 It was the first night after she had moved to Camelot, but her mouth was only just large enough to fit his head, with his foreskin pulled back.
 While he was proud of how much he had grown, Morgana had gotten much better at that in the past two years._

 _While Morgana bobbed her head, Arthur with practiced ease.
-Meanwhile, Arthur’s hands roamed Morgna’s body, and eventually found her warm slit.
+Meanwhile, Arthur’s hands roamed Morgana's body, and eventually found her warm slit.
 While she was distracted, he was able to slip his index finger and middle finger into her expanding hole._

-_After only a minute or so Arthur pulled himself out of Morgana’s warm mouth. and just looked at her.
+_After only a minute or so Arthur pulled himself out of Morgana’s warm mouth and just looked at her.
 She gazed up at him with innocence in her eyes._

 _“My mother, before she died, told me that I should tell her if anybody told me to keep a secret for them,” Morgana said, tears welling in her eyes._